Generation (TV series)

 Generation (stylized as Genera+ion) is an American dramedy television series that premiered on HBO Max on March 11, 2021.
 In September 2021, the series was canceled after one season.

 Premise

-Featuring an ensemble cast, the story follows a unique friend group of high school sophomores and juniors all from different walks of life in Orange County, California as they explore modern sexuality, challenge deeply ingrained beliefs about life, love, and test the bonds of their families in their conservative community.
+Featuring an ensemble cast, the story follows a friend group of high school sophomores and juniors all from different walks of life in Orange County, California as they explore modern sexuality, challenge societally ingrained beliefs about life, love, and test the bonds of their families in their conservative community.